nresare/limiter/README.md

   would run out of memory and die if enough requests to a single path was sent.
 A better failure mode would probably be to reject requests above a certain threshold
 * It would not handle the failure mode where a sustained request of incoming requests for a specific path is higher than the limiting rate.
-A sensible implemenatiton woudl be to have configurable deadline of say 10 seconds or so for the backend and fast fail requests when the associated queue length would be too long to be able to send the request before the deadline.
+A sensible implementation would be to have configurable deadline of say 10 seconds or so for the backend and fast fail requests when the associated queue length would be too long to be able to send the request before the deadline.
+* Thinking through the algorithm, I realise that there is a race condition where a request would be added to the Queue between the empty check and the call to `remove()` in `scheduleRemoveQueue()` that would cause a request to be dropped.
+It could be fixed with some heavy-handed locking, but I believe that the neat fix would be to put all the modifications of `states` and its associated queues to a blocking queue and have a single thread make those modifications, as the cases where we are imposing a delay anyway.
+This way the fast path that simply attempts to `putIfAbsent()` would be concurrent and the slow path that queues request for delayed execution would be done asynchronously when latency doesn't matter.